Basic Monitor Calibration & PhotoShop Colour/Color Settings

 8

-contain a neutral greyscale with no colour shifts, skin tones, colour patches
+should contain a neutral greyscale with no colour shifts, skin tones,

 type and